 Medical Benefits of Hashberry

 Hashberry can be used for pain relief purposes.
 However, it should only be used when the pain involved is mild.
 Acute pains and aches are generally unresponsive to Hashberry.
 This strain also has some sedative properties.
 It keeps the body and brain in a very relaxed, sometimes drowsy mood after the initial burst of energy.
 This makes Hashberry a good choice for combating insomnia and other conditions involving an inability to sleep.
-The common effects of this particular strain include euphoric, happy, sleepy, relaxed, and focused.

 The strain is popular for its blend of hash and berries with a subtle hint of mint and pepper, creating a unique buzz.
 Lab analysis shows a THC content of 0.2%, with β-Myrcene and α-Pinene, are the most prominent of the terpenes, coming in at 0.23% and 0.2% respectively.
 Also present are traces of Camphene, β-Pinene, δ-Limonene, Ocimene, β-Ocimene, Linalool, Isopulegol, β-Caryophyllene, Nerolidol , Nerolidol 2 and α-Bisabolol.